 What a Byron Bay Local of 8 Years Wishes Tourists Knew

 Sarah Chen moved from Melbourne to Byron Bay in 2018 for the surf.
-She works as a marine biologist, surfs The Pass three mornings a week, and runs a small seaweed-harvesting business.
+She works as a marine biologist, surfs The Pass three mornings a week, and runs a small seaweed-harvesting business — and her read on the town is worth borrowing.

 Q: What do tourists get wrong about Byron?

-They spend all their time on Jonson Street and Main Beach and think that's Byron.
-It's not.
-The real Byron is the hinterland — Bangalow on a Saturday morning, Federal village on a weekday afternoon, Minyon Falls without another person in sight.
+Most visitors spend their whole stay on Jonson Street and Main Beach and assume that's Byron.
+It isn't.
+The real Byron is the hinterland — Bangalow on a Saturday morning, Federal village on a quiet weekday afternoon, Minyon Falls without another soul in sight.
 The coast is beautiful but crowded.
-The green hills behind town are where the soul is.
+The green hills behind town are where the soul of the place lives.

 Q: Best beach that tourists miss?